 Demand will increase as Baby Boomers age

-According to AARP, more than 10,000 Boomers reach the age of 65 every day and the number of Boomers currently living in the U.S. is about 77 million.
+According to the American Medical Student Association, the population of individuals over the age of 65 will increase by 73 percent between 2010 and 2030, meaning one in five Americans will be a senior citizen.
 The price of senior housing continues to grow, as does the price of childcare, so multigenerational options will continue to grow in demand.